rohit-lakhanpal/publish-your-saas-offer/README.md

     - Create this registration.
     - After creation, add a client secret.
     - Capture the following details: tenant ID, client ID, and client secret.
+    - (This is used to authenticate with the Marketplace APIs, i.e. customer subscription management, start billing, etc)

 4. **App Registration 2 - Multi Tenant App Registration**:
     - This registration supports the login of the WebApps created as part of this deployment.
     - You will need to update the App Reg Redirect URIs post-deployment (see step 3 below)
+    - (This is used to log into the SaaS Accelerator web app.
+Multitenant as
+    -   Customers each authenticate to landing page as their own identities
+    -   Publisher logs into the admin page.
+This also makes use of Single tenant app reg to authenticate itself to access the Marketplace APIs from the UI.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a id="step-1-2"></a>

 #### 2. Deploy the SaaS Accelerator

-1. **Login to Azure Portal**: Make sure you are logged in as your @microsoft.com address to the FDPO Microsoft tenant.
-It is recommended to use the FDPO tenant as the SaaS Accelerator provisions chargable Azure resources such as SQL DB, App Service etc.  Provisioning under the FDPO tenant ensures that you don't have to pay a separate Azure bill.
+1. **Login to Azure Portal**: Log in as the tenant which you want to use to pay for hosting of the SaaS Accelerator resources. <i>Microsoft employees: Make sure you are logged in as your @microsoft.com address to the FDPO Microsoft tenant.
+It is recommended to use the FDPO tenant as the SaaS Accelerator provisions chargable Azure resources such as SQL DB, App Service etc.  Provisioning under the FDPO tenant ensures that you don't have to pay a separate Azure bill under your Publisher tenant.</i>

 2. **Initiate Resource Creation**: Click on "Create a Resource".